name | arguments | returns |

 react_diffuse | total_duration=None, time_step=None, n_steps=None, delta_x = 1 | None |

-It expects 2 of the arguments: total_duration, time_step, n_steps
+It expects 2 out of the following 3 arguments: total_duration, time_step, n_steps

-Perform a series of reaction and diffusion time steps.
+Perform a series of reaction and diffusion constant time steps.

 :param total_duration: The overall time advance (i.e. time_step * n_steps)